gordonjaychan1/KataDataAnalysis/README.md

-The red stats badge moved up into the header where the toggle used to be, next to the site title. kata, athletes, tournaments, countries tabs now have an averages row male vs. female tab: has a "findings" section findings tabs have figure labels
+The red stats badge moved up into the header where the toggle used to be, next to the site title. kata, athletes, tournaments, countries tabs now have an averages row male vs. female tab: has a "findings" section findings tabs and appendix all have figure labels